This is an article I wrote for the Professionals Editors Network (PEN) in January of 2021. Reposted here with their permission.

 Pretend for a few minutes that you are a client.

 Scenario 1: “I’m almost done writing my manuscript, and I know I’ll have to hire an editor.
-Where can find a good one?”
+Where can I find a good one?”
 This is a question most first-time writers have.
 The vast majority will start with the internet before they even ask friends, family members, teachers, or colleagues.
 They type “editor” into the URL search bar, and it’s game on.

 Scenario 2: A major publisher hired a copyeditor to edit their new brewery book, but this editor is no longer available to take on the project.
-So the project manager asks its colleagues for referrals and gets many.
+So the project manager asks their colleagues for referrals and gets many.
 Now they have to decide on who the right person to hire is.
 Experience.
 Reliability.
 Cost.
 Vetting this unknown editor.
-Where are they going to look for information first.
+Where are they going to look for information first?

 Scenario 3: A fellow PEN member has taken on too much work and now needs to subcontract or refer the work to another editor.
 They’d also prefer to work with a PEN member.
 They’ll probably search through the directory first to see whose profile matches the genre and type of work that needs to be done.
 Then, they’ll most likely go to that person’s website to corroborate they do this type of work.
 Maybe even look up any testimonials the editor has.
 (Madeleine Vasaly’s authored a great article on how to improve your directory profile in Get to Know the Member Directory).

 So how do those ideal clients, the ones whose work you were born to edit, find you?
 Take a wild guess.
 Word of mouth, your online directory profile, but most of all, your website.